Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 1. Capital.com – Zero Commissions and Ultra-Low Spreads

-Capital.com is an FCA, CySEC, ASIC, and NBRB-regulated online broker that offers heaps of financial instruments.
-All in the form of CFDs - this covers stocks, forex, indices and commodities.
+Capital.com is an FCA, CySEC, ASIC, FSA, and NBRB-regulated online broker that offers heaps of financial instruments.
+This covers stocks, forex, indices, and commodities for CFDs.
+Also, real stocks are offered for the UK and some EU countries.
 You will not pay a single penny in commission, and spreads are super-tight.
 Leverage facilities are also on offer - fully in-line with ESMA limits.

 Getting money into Capital.com is also a breeze - as the platform supports debit/credit cards, e-wallets, and bank account transfers.
-Best of all, you can get started with just 20 £/$.
+Best of all, you can get started with just 20 £/$ by card.

 - Zero commissions on all assets